Bridge Across Time

 Bridge Across Time, also known as Terror at London Bridge, is a 1985 American made-for-television drama film.
 It was an NBC movie of the week, written by William F. Nolan, directed by E.W.
 Swackhamer and starred David Hasselhoff, Stepfanie Kramer, and Randolph Mantooth.
 The relocation of London Bridge to Lake Havasu City, Arizona is the basis of this film, and a series of murders is attributed to the spirit of Jack the Ripper, whose soul is transported to the United States in one of the stones of the bridge.

 The film is also known as Arizona Ripper.

 Synopsis

-London Bridge, London, England, 1888.
-Jack the Ripper dies in the River Thames.

-London Bridge, Lake Havasu City, Arizona, 1985.
-The last original stone used to rebuild London Bridge is laid, and all the city is happy.
-But from that moment on, some strange murders happen.
-The policeman, Don Gregory (David Hassellhoff) has some suspects, but his ideas are quite strange.
-He considers a revived Jack the Ripper, but nobody believes him.
+In 1888 London, Jack the Ripper is pursued by police and falls into the Thames River near London Bridge, taking a stone from the bridge with him.
+Nearly a century later, in 1985, the missing stone is recovered and added to the reconstructed London Bridge at Lake Havasu City, Arizona.
+Shortly after, a tourist cuts her finger and bleeds on the stone, inadvertently resurrecting Jack the Ripper, who begins a new killing spree in the town.

+Detective Don Gregory (David Hasselhoff), recently transferred from Chicago for killing a 14yo boy whom he mistaken for a thief, investigates the murders.
+He suspects that Jack the Ripper has returned but faces skepticism from his superiors and the community.
+As the killings continue, Don uncovers clues linking the murders to the original Ripper and the cursed bridge stone.

+Don devises a plan to use his love interest, Angie (Stepfanie Kramer) to lure the killer.
+In the climax, Jack the Ripper abducts Angie and attempts to use her blood to return to his own time.
+Don confronts Jack on the bridge and, overcoming his trauma, shoots Jack, causing him to fall into the river along with the cursed stone.
+Peace is restored in Lake Havasu City.